boazbk/tcs/lec_07_other_models.md

 So far we have defined the notion of computing a  function based on the rather esoteric NAND++ programming language.
 While we have shown this is equivalent with Turing machines, the latter also don't correspond closely to the way computation is typically done these days.
-In this lecture we justify this choice by showing that the definition of computable functions will remain the same under a wide variety of computational models.
+In this chapter we justify this choice by showing that the definition of computable functions will remain the same under a wide variety of computational models.
 In fact, a widely believed claim known as the _Church-Turing Thesis_ holds that _every_ "reasonable" definition of computable function is equivalent to ours.
-We will discuss the Church-Turing Thesis and the potential definitions of "reasonable" at the end of this lecture.
+We will discuss the Church-Turing Thesis and the potential definitions of "reasonable" in [churchturingdiscussionsec](){.ref}.

 ## RAM machines and NAND<<